Glossary of terms

 Compulsory school age: Broadly speaking, a child from 5-16 years old.
 A child is of compulsory school age from the beginning of the term following their 5th birthday until the last Friday of June in the year in which they become 16, provided that their 16th birthday falls before the start of the next school year.

-CWDS: Children with Disabilities Service.
+CYADS: Children and Young Adults Disabilities Service.

 DfE: Department for Education.